 - Clubs and society memberships

-It is always a good idea to practise giving your eulogy.
+- After you have determined what you want to say, it’s a good idea to practise giving your eulogy.
 Many people struggle with public speaking, so you are not alone.
 Read it out loud, either on your own or in front of a trusted friend or family member.
-It’s a good idea to time yourself so you have an idea of how long your eulogy will last and add or omit anything that will help keep it to a comfortable time.